wiger3/abbas/README.md

 ```

 Download the Llama3 tokenizer from Meta:
-1. Go to [Request access to Meta Llama](https://llama.meta.com/llama-downloads) and fill in your details
+1. Go to [Request access to Meta Llama](https://llama.meta.com/llama-downloads) and fill in your details (Select Llama 3 from previous models)
 2. Copy the download link you received
 3. Run the following commands in your terminal:
 ```bash